-It’s not a contest or a competition, but rather a healthy debate – Warsaw verses Krakow.
-If you only have a limited time in Poland (as I did), which do you choose (if you have to) – Krakow or Warsaw?
-Warszawa is more modern looking (largely re-built after World War 2) with many newer buildings but Kraków is more historical with the Sukiennice and Wawel and a short trip to the salt mines in Wieliczka.
+It’s not a contest or a competition, but rather a healthy debate in Poland: Krakow vs. Warsaw.
+If you only have a limited time in Poland (as I did), which city do you choose (if you have to) – Krakow or Warsaw?
+Warszawa is more modern in appearance (largely re-built after World War 2) with many newer buildings but Kraków is more historical with the Sukiennice and Wawel and a short trip to the salt mines in Wieliczka.

 But this was only Part 1 of the tour because Auschwitz II – Berkenau was next.
 Berkenau is 5 times the size of Auschwitz 1 and the place where 10 times the number of people were killed.
 Auschwitz 1 barracks were luxury by comparison to the horse barns that posed as barracks at Berkenau.
 This was a death factory.
 If you were young and fit, you worked at nearby factories and farms until you died.
 If you were a child, woman, or weren’t fit, you were killed shortly after your arrival (to make room for the next prisoners coming).